peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * C. Highest bit: If one, this is a negative number.

-The elements described above are in the same order as the order of each bit of each element, that is, either most significant first or least significant first.
+The elements described earlier are in the same order as the order of each bit of each element, that is, either most significant first or least significant first.

 <b>32-bit binary floating-point number</b> : A 32-bit binary number which is stored similarly to a <i>64-bit floating-point number</i> , except that: